codepath/android_guides/Configuring-a-Parse-Server.md

       * Set `AWS_BUCKET_NAME` to be the AWS bucket name.
       * Set `AWS_ACCESS_KEY` and ` AWS_SECRET_ACCESS_KEY` to be the user that has access to read/write to this S3 bucket.

+When testing, try to write a file and use the Amazon S3 console to see if the files were created in the right place.

 ### Troubleshooting

 * If you see `Application Error` or `An error occurred in the application and your page could not be served.
 Please try again in a few moments.`, double-check that you set a `MASTER_KEY` in the environment settings for that app.